lisenet/kubernetes-homelab/kubecost/README.md

   --set prometheus.server.persistentVolume.enabled=false
 ```

-Create a `LoadBalancer` type service that will expose Kubecost to the network:
+Create a `LoadBalancer` type service (this uses MetalLB) that will expose Kubecost to the network:
 ```
 kubectl apply -f ./kubecost-service.yaml
 ```